TheAlgorithms/Python/CONTRIBUTING.md

   flake8 . --ignore=E203,W503  --max-line-length=88 --show-source
   ```

+- Pre-commit plugin

+  If you forget about coding style and let pre-commit fix your flake8/isort/black issue.

+  * Install pre-commit: $ python -m pip install pre-commit
+  * And then: $ pre-commit install #  to install git hooks in your .git/ directory

 - Original code submission require docstrings or comments to describe your work.

 - More on docstrings and comments: